-Prerequisite: ENC1102 with minimum grade of "C." (Meets
+(Offered fall, spring, and summer).
+Prerequisite: ENC1102 with minimum grade of "C." (Meets completion with a minimum grade of "C."

 Literature Humanities requirement.)

-Major writers, literary movements, forms, and themes of American literature from discovery of the New World to the end of the Civil War.
-This course is a Gordon Rule writing course in which students will produce extensive college-level writing and which requires completion with a minimum grade of "C."
+Major writers, literary movements, forms, and themes of American literature from the Colonial Era to the end of the Civil War.
+Readings will include selections from the Western canon.
+This is a course for which students will produce extensive college-level writing and which requires college-level writing and which requires completion with a minimum grade of "C."